Table of contents

 4. Negotiating multiple contracts can lead to bad deals

 As the saying goes, you can’t bite off more than you can chew.
 Negotiating contracts with various vendors can be a long and intricate task.
-You need to review each contract and make sure it is beneficial for your company, and often, you have to do it all at the same time so you can secure a good deal.
+You need to review each contract and ensure it is beneficial for your company, and often, you have to do it all simultaneously to secure a good deal.
 If you take too long to review an offer, you can lose your initial deal and end up with a deal that doesn’t benefit you entirely.

 5. Onboarding vendors is time-consuming